Kennebunk grappling with another racial incident involving students

 “We’re still interviewing people to determine whether any charges would be appropriate,” O’Brien said.

-Potenziano did not immediately respond to a message on Monday.
-Since the incident happened both outside of school and after the school year ended, it’s not clear whether the students will be disciplined.
+The incident happened outside of school, and the school year has now ended, so it’s not clear how the students will be disciplined.

+“Since it was brought to the administration’s attention we are investigating,” Potenziano said in an email to the newspaper Monday.
+“Student safety and student confidentiality is paramount and as such my statement stands, therefore I will not be providing any further details.”

 In the video, two teenage girls who appear to be intoxicated are facing the camera, selfie-style.
 One of the girls can be heard repeating different variations of a common racial slur.
 The video ends with the other girl laughing and saying, “we need more (expletive) shots.”